nifalconi/documentation/story-points-guideliness.md

 - **Competitive Underestimation:** When one developer claims a task is easy, others might stay silent to avoid looking less capable.
 Avoid this.

 - **Team Completion:** The best predictor of meeting sprint goals is the length of time a team has worked together.
 Consider how long a team has been together.
 New teams might struggle more with completing tasks—it's a normal part of team growth.
 If the percentage of completion is less than  65% the problem has nothing to do with the devs but the amount of work they have.

+- **Consitency is Everything:** Trust is hard to get and easy to loose.
+Failing to meet goals is worse than "underperforming".
+Is better to overestimate than underestimate.
+Just don't go crazy overestimating everything.
+That's just stupid.